vishnuvisnu/flow-aggregation-service/README.md

 are dimensions and bytes rx and bytes tx are metrics.

 Current implementation is backed by flows db implemented using [Roaring bitmap](https://github.com/RoaringBitmap/RoaringBitmap).
-In current implementations, only 2 dimensions are created: hour and combination of source_app, destination_app and vpc_id referred as flow_key.
+In the current implementation, only 2 dimensions are created: hour and combination of source_app, destination_app and vpc_id referred as flow_key.
 As part of this demo, Read API is only interested in aggregating by flow_key and filtered by hour, which is why 2 dimensions are sufficient.